-Bike numbers in Western Australia:
+Bike numbers in Western Australia: government surveys

 In relation to the data on this page, several points should be noted:

 As outlined in the March 2005 issue of the Health Promotion Journal of Australia (PDF 88kb), the number of regular cyclists in Western Australia almost doubled between 1982 and 1989 from 220,000 to 400,000.
 During this time, the numbers of cyclists admitted to West Australian hospitals and reported deaths and serious injuries per 10,000 regular cyclists fell by 48% and 33% respectively.
+Although surveys suggest a substantial increase in cyclist road numbers from 2000 to 2012, Participation in Exercise, Recreation and Sport by the Australian Sports Commission shows there were 224,600 cyclists aged 15 and over in Western Australia in 2008.

 As reported in March 2007 and based on data from Western Australia, Queensland and Victoria, the number of Australian children walking or riding a bicycle to school has plunged from about 80% in 1977 to the current level around 5%.

 Bureau of Statistics figures released in November 2006 show the proportion of West Australians either cycling or walking to work fell from 6.4% in 1996 to 3.8% in 2006.
-These ABS figures (PDF 1.9meg) show the proportion of people cycling to work or study in Western Australia has fallen from 1.9% to 1.1% in the decade to 2006.
+These ABS figures (PDF 1.9meg) show the proportion of people cycling to work or study in Western Australia fell from 1.9% to 1.1% in the decade to 2006.
 Nationally, the proportion fell from 1.9% to 1.6%.
 The average proportion of people using a bicycle as their transport to work or study among all Australian states was 1.5% in 2006.
 In the Northern Territory it was 5.2%.
 The average proportion of people using a bicycle as their recreational transport among all Australian states was 4.8% in 2006.
 In the Northern Territory, it was 16%.
 There is no bicycle helmet law for adults on cycle paths in the Northern Territory.

 For further Australian Bureau of Statistics data confirming the commuter cycling trends outlined on this page, see Travel to work in Australian capital cities, 1976-2006: an analysis of census data (PDF 296kb) published by the University of Melbourne in December 2007.